skoczen/django-ajax-uploader/README.md

 -------------------------
 For Django 1.3 you will need to have the app in your installed apps tuple for collect static to pick up the files.

-1. Add 'ajaxuploader' to you installed apps in settings.py
+First Add 'ajaxuploader' to you installed apps in settings.py

 ```
 INSTALLED_APPS = (